Dijadiju/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 3-listfiles script shows the long format of the content of working directory.

 The 5-listfilesdigitonly script list the user and group IDS numerically in long format

+The 6-firstdirectory script created a file inside the /tmp directory.